 Managing your life through thick and thin, through struggle and joy requires a strong mind and a fierce determination to stay the course.
 Life isn’t perfect.
 People can be difficult.
 Relationships can be strained.
 Work can be impossible.
 Health can be precarious.

 No matter – you are in control.
 There is no escape from individual responsibility, so make the choice to eliminate blame and frustration and get on with the task of solving problems with excellence.

-Everyone gets triggered.
-Everyone reacts negatively to annoyances and obstacles.
+Everyone has triggered.
+We react negatively to annoyances and obstacles.
 It happens every day, many times a day.
 C’est la vie.
 That’s life, warts and all.

 It’s the way you navigate your emotions in the situation that makes your life easier or worse.
 Triggers create negative thoughts and negative thoughts create situational difficulties and personal constraints.